disin7c9/PCAAE-with-Distance-Correlation/README.md

 **Figure2:** *Interpolations in the latent space of simple AE, basic PCAAE and PCAAE with distance correlation*

-Only the modified model assigned the location information of the white ball to a single component in the latent space and learned the brightness of green ball.
+Only the modified model assigned the location information of the white ball to a single component in the latent space and learned the brightness of the green ball.

 ## Conclusion